Kenneth Faried: Leones de Ponce (2021)

 On August 3, 2021, Faried was included on the roster of the Portland Trail Blazers for the 2021 NBA Summer League.
 On October 1, he signed with Leones de Ponce of the Baloncesto Superior Nacional.
 In notable fashion, he provided a game-winning help-side block against Cariduros de Fajardo in his debut.

 CSKA Moscow (2021)

 On October 1, 2021, Faried signed with CSKA Moscow of the VTB United League and the EuroLeague.
 He parted ways with the team on December 17, after averaging only 2.6 points and 2.3 rebounds per game.

 Grand Rapids Gold (2021–2022)

 On December 29, 2021, Faried was claimed by the Grand Rapids Gold of the NBA G League.
 On March 15, 2022, he was waived.

 Austin Spurs (2022)

 On November 11, 2022, Faried was claimed by the Austin Spurs.
 On December 13, he was waived.

-Capitanes de Ciudad de México (2022–present)
+Mexico City Capitanes (2022–2023)

-On December 27, 2022, Faried was acquired by the Capitanes de Ciudad de México.
+On December 27, 2022, Faried was acquired by the Mexico City Capitanes.

+Cangrejeros de Santurce (2023)

+On May 3, 2023, Faried signed with Cangrejeros de Santurce of the Puerto Rican league.

+Return to Mexico City (2023–2024)

+On October 30, 2023, Faried re-signed with the Mexico City Capitanes.

+Return to Ponce (2024)

+On October 27, 2023, it was announced that Faried would return to the Cangrejeros de Santurce for the 2024 season.
+However, he never played for them, instead signing with the Leones de Ponce on July 17, 2024.

+Pallacanestro Reggiana (2024–2025)

+On November 28, 2024, he signed with Pallacanestro Reggiana of the Italian Lega Basket Serie A (LBA).

+TSG GhostHawks (2025)

+On October 8, 2025, Faried signed with the TSG GhostHawks of the P. League+ in Taiwan.

+Panathinaikos (2025–present)

+On 9 November 2025, Faried signed a two-month contract with EuroLeague powerhouse Panathinaikos to cover the gap left by the simultaneous injuries of the team's three centers: Mathias Lessort, Ömer Yurtseven, and Richaun Holmes.

+Despite initial doubts about his age, form and fitness, he was named MVP of his first EuroLeague game against Paris Basketball on 12 November 2025, recording a double-double with 18 points, 12 rebounds, and 3 blocks, helping the team secure a decisive victory.
+On top of that, two days later, he was again a key player to Panathinaikos victory at Real Madrid with a near double-double game of 16 points and 8 rebounds, having also the game highlight with a poster dunk against Edy Tavares, Euroleague's premier rim protector.